bettermarks/renovate-config/README.md

 - configure `minimumReleaseAge` of 3 days for regular updates of npm packages, while still allowing immediate PR creation ([docs](https://docs.renovatebot.com/key-concepts/minimum-release-age/#internalchecksfilterstrict), [related discussion thread](https://github.com/renovatebot/renovate/discussions/39242#discussioncomment-14987608))
 - keep semver ranges in the [`resolutions` field used by yarn](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/), `overrides` and `engines`.
-- Update packages from the `@bettermarks/` scope or that start with `bm-` with higher priority(5) than other dependencies, without waiting for 3 days and on automerge.
+- Update packages from the `@bettermarks/` scope or that start with `bm-` with higher priority(5) than other dependencies, without waiting for 3 days and on automerge and allow 3 of them per hour.
+- Group packages from bettermarks monorepos that publish multiple packages into a single PR
 - Update the `typescript` dependency with higher priority(2) than other dependencies.
   Create separate PRs for patch and minor and multiple minor version upgrades, since they introduce breaking changes in minor versions.
 - Keep the major version of `@types/jest` in sync with the major version of `jest`.